jaimegc/AgileAndroidChallenge/README.md

     BetterAdapter to draw list items
     Unit testing for presenter and repository

+New branches (follow in order):

-There is a branch called <b>mvp-new-way</b> that uses another way to implement the repository and datasources.
-Moreover, the new retrofit version 2.6.0 is used to add <i>suspend</i> functions and remove <i>Deferred</i> calls.
+<b>mvp-new-way</b> uses another way to implement the repository and datasources.
+Also, the new retrofit version 2.6.0 is used to add <i>suspend</i> functions and remove <i>Deferred</i> calls.

+<b>mvp-room-database</b> uses Room database to implement the local datasource.
+Also, I use LiveData with Either.

 ## Screens